Sacha924/Cybershen_PI2/README.md

 ### Testing the pipeline

-We can see that we find some issue if the typescript code :
+We can see that we find some issues in the typescript code :

 <img src="img-for-README/Pipeline-typescript.JPG"/>